kapolos/0sync/README.md

 gulp
 ````

-Then go to Chrome extensions, enable the developer mode and select the directory to load the extension.
+b) Then go to Chrome extensions, enable the developer mode and select the directory to load the extension.

+c) Register a free account on Simperium and create a new App.
+Copy the App's ID and the Admin Token ro the extension's Options page

+d) Choose a nice encryption phrase on the Options page

+e) Have fun!